 Keep your experiments organized with our efficient folder and file structure, using as many or few levels as you want.
 Simply drag and drop to restructure your work.

-The database tracks more than just proteins: it conveniently bundles the buffers, ligands and other compounds you’re using to crystallize, making it easy to re-use your protein formulations.
+The database tracks more than just proteins.
+It conveniently bundles the buffers, ligands and other compounds you’re using to crystallize, making it easy to re-use your protein formulations.

 Virtually all commercially available screens are already entered and defined.
-Just drag and drop to select the one you need for your experiment.
+Just drag-and-drop to select the one you need for your experiment.

 Rock Maker's quick search puts nearly every piece of data in the system at your fingertips.